MikkelGodsk/dtu_mlops_exam_project/reports/README.md

 >
 > Answer:

+In our project reproducablity is very important, hence we utilize Docker in order to ensure that the application can be run on all devices.
+Hence we created docker images
 For our project we developed several images: one for training on cpu and one for training on gpu and likewise for inference on cpu and gpu.
 Furthermore we have devoloped images for deployment on cloud.
 For example to run the training docker image: `docker run trainer:latest`.
 Link to docker file: <weblink>*

 ### Question 16